FractoryLabcom/software/README.md

 The code is not freely available, please contact r.legoc@itasca.fr or philippe.davy@univ-rennes1.fr to ask for an access.
 We provide  free access only to collaborators in academic research.

+## News
+The DFN.lab.page has been moved to https://gitlab.com/fractorylab/dfnlab